bryanjamesmiller/p3/readme.md

 http://p3.bryanmiller.me/

 ###Description of the project:
+The two main .php files used for my project are found in: p3/public/logic.php p3/app/views/index.php

+I am trying to work on a few other files as well that are blade.php files, but for the purposes of this assignment only the two files above (as well as the css file and the routes.php file) are the focus.

 This is a latin paragraph and User generator to help developers have something to work with as they are creating web pages and just want to have some basic structure and info to act as placeholders.